FTsune/Cinema-Booking-System/README.md

 ## Project Description

 The Cinema Booking System is a desktop application developed in VB.NET.
-It allows users to browse movies, select showtimes, choose seats, and make bookings.
+It allows users to browse movies and make bookings.
 The system is designed to provide a seamless and user-friendly experience for movie-goers.

 ## Table of Contents